Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Introduction

 MRI scans can be accelerated through data acquisition with a sub-Nyquist rate, a process known as $k$-space (Fourier domain) undersampling.
 However, this introduces artifacts that are then removed with image-reconstruction algorithms that infer images from the undersampled data.
-A vast body of work has been dedicated to developing reconstruction algorithms for high-field MRI \cite{Lustig2007,feng2017compressed,wang2021deep,hammernik2023physics}.
-Specifically, Compressed Sensing (CS) \cite{Lustig2007,feng2017compressed} and Artificial Intelligence (AI) \cite{wang2021deep,hammernik2023physics,Heckel2024} frameworks have been established as two powerful approaches that enable high-quality reconstructions from undersampled data.
-CS utilizes prior knowledge about image sparsity in certain transform domains, such as the wavelet domain, while AI methods learn priors directly from the underlying data and the forward encoding model.
-Both CS and AI approaches have had a transformative impact on high-field MRI \cite{wang2021deep,hammernik2023physics,Heckel2024}.
+Compressed Sensing (CS) \cite{Lustig2007,feng2017compressed} and deep learning (DL) \cite{wang2021deep,hammernik2023physics,Heckel2024} frameworks have been established as two powerful approaches that enable high-quality reconstructions from undersampled data.
+CS utilizes prior knowledge about image sparsity in certain transform domains, such as the wavelet domain, while DL methods learn priors directly from the underlying data.
+Both CS and DL approaches have had a transformative impact on high-field MRI \cite{wang2021deep,hammernik2023physics,Heckel2024}.

-Despite their success in high-field MRI, the application of CS and AI remains limited in the low-field MRI domain.
+Despite their success in high-field MRI, the application of CS and DL remains limited in the low-field MRI domain.
 CS methods have been explored only in a few studies \cite{Sarracanie2013compressed,Tamada2014,Koolstra2021}, e.g. in the context of Overhauser-enhanced MRI, where SNR is boosted by dynamic nuclear polarization techniques \cite{Sarracanie2013compressed}, or for the correction of image distortion \cite{Koolstra2021}.
-Meanwhile, AI has primarily been applied to image post-processing tasks such as denoising \cite{Ishak2008comparison,Hernandez2021,Le2021deep,lin2024zero}, super-resolution \cite{Lau2023pushing,DeLeeuwdenBouter2022}, image-to-image translation \cite{Kim2023d,Islam2023,Lucas2023multi,Ayde2022}, and artifact detecting \cite{jimeno2022artifactid}, or for reducing the need for electromagnetic interference (EMI) shielding \cite{Liu2021,Zhao2024electromagnetic}.
-Very recently, a few studies have begun to explore using AI for image reconstruction at low field \cite{zhou2022dual,Man2023, Koonjoo2021}.
-However, the full potential of CS and AI frameworks for accelerating low-field MRI and enhancing its SNR has yet to be fully harnessed.
+Meanwhile, DL has primarily been applied to image post-processing tasks such as de-noising \cite{Hernandez2021,Le2021deep,lin2024zero}, super-resolution \cite{Lau2023pushing,DeLeeuwdenBouter2022}, image-to-image translation \cite{Kim2023d,Islam2023,Lucas2023multi,Ayde2022,Oved2025}, and artifact detecting \cite{jimeno2022artifactid}, or for reducing the need for electromagnetic interference (EMI) shielding \cite{Liu2021,Zhao2024electromagnetic}.
+Very recently, a few studies have begun to explore using DL for image reconstruction at low field \cite{zhou2022dual,Man2023, Koonjoo2021}.
+However, the full potential of CS and DL frameworks for accelerating low-field MRI and enhancing its SNR has yet to be fully harnessed.